 Credits – how many credits have been estimated to be required to do the work or make the change

-I accept the terms and Conditions checkbox - checked if they accept the terms and conditions for escalation.
-This will be auto checked if the escalation request comes through the external Sales Force Ticket Portal.
+I accept the terms and Conditions checkbox - checked if the filer accepts the terms and conditions for submitting and working with a development ticket.

 Following is a screenshot of the development ticket that shows these estimate values as supplied by Hexagon Geospatial.